-- "Web of trust" is a complex thing, here's the short version - Using electronic signatures, you can "prove" you are the holder of a given private key - We assume that a few certain keyholders are "trusted" enough to verify the identity of other keyholders - The electronic signature that identifies someone in this manner is called a certificate. - Example: - I go to Verisign and say (1) I'm Tyler Bletsch and (2) I own tylerbletsch.com. - They require documentation to prove this, then they electronically sign a certificate attesting to it. - Any browser that connects to tylerbletsch.com will automatically download and verify the certificate.
+- "Web of trust" is a complex thing, here's the short version - Using electronic signatures, one can "prove" to others that they are the holder of a given private key - We assume that a few certain keyholders are "trusted" enough to verify the identity of other keyholders - The electronic signature that identifies someone in this manner is called a certificate. - Example: - I go to Verisign and say (1) I'm Tyler Bletsch and (2) I own tylerbletsch.com. - They require documentation to prove this, then they electronically sign a certificate attesting to it. - Any browser that connects to tylerbletsch.com will automatically download and verify the certificate.